chongjiayee0156/Tutorial-Codebase-Knowledge/README.md

 This original AI Agent is created by another AI Agent named PocketFlow through Cursor.

-# Demo after my modification:
+# Demo after my addition:
 [<img width="895" alt="image" src="https://github.com/user-attachments/assets/685ede28-f072-43bb-8b30-d4db801db5ba" />](https://youtu.be/-ZxK3J3SiPk)

 > *Ever stared at a new codebase written by others feeling completely lost?
 This tutorial shows you how to build an AI agent that analyzes GitHub repositories and creates beginner-friendly tutorials explaining exactly how the code works.*